chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/classes/methods/local-functions.md

 ```

 # Exceptions in Local Functions
 Local functions can allow exceptions to surface immediately.
-This makes them especiall useful in:
+This makes them especially useful in:
 - Method iterators, where exceptions are only surfaced when the returned sequence is enumerated, not when the iterator is retrieved (when the IEnumerable is instantiated).
 - Async methods, where exceptions thrown are not observed until the returned task is awaited.